We've taken this recipe from a classic, adapted by Rick Stein.

 A secret tip is to partially freeze the beef before hand chopping.

 Place a 300g piece wrapped in parchment in the freezer.
-After 40 minutes check the meat to see if it is starting to freeze, if it is not, check again every 5-10 minutes, you want to get it starting to freeze but not as a solid block.
+After 40 minutes check the meat to see if it is starting to freeze.
+If it is not, check again every 5-10 minutes – you want to get it as it's starting to freeze but before it becomes a solid block.

 Cut these slices into matchsticks then across to form a fine chop of cubes of roughly 2-3mm

 Chop the other ingredients to the same size as the meat and gently incorporate.
 Do not include the egg yolks.

 Place the mixture in the fridge to keep cool.

 Put the chilled mixture into ramekins or other small dishes.
 You can even use a small glass, espresso cup or cookie cutter.
 Fill and turn out onto a plate.